 Enter any other trade or business income (loss) not included on lines 1a through 4.
 List the type and amount of income on an attached statement.

 Examples of other income include the following.

-- Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances.
-See Temporary Regulations section 1.469-2T(c)(3). - Recoveries of bad debts deducted in prior years under the specific charge-off method.
+Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances.
+See Temporary Regulations section 1.469-2T(c)(3).